ivanmari/monitoringrelay/README.md

-Monitoring Relay for Three Phase Motors
+# Monitoring Relay for Three Phase Motors

 This application detects the phase sequence of a three phase 380V 50Hz system and signals also a faulty phase.
 ![](https://github.com/ivanmari/monitoringrelay/blob/master/ThreePhaseProtect/Resources/MonitoringRelayApp.png)

-Hardware
+## Hardware

-The circuit, for each phase is the same as the one depicted here https://smartsolutions4home.com/detecting-mains-voltage-with-microcontroller/.
+The circuit, for each phase detection input is the same as the one depicted here https://smartsolutions4home.com/detecting-mains-voltage-with-microcontroller/.

+The outputs can be attached to an optocoupled relay and then to the contactor STOP switch.

-Logic
+## Logic

 In each of the three IO lines, R, S and T, there will be a square wave shifted 120 degs each.
 For sequence detection, we use the same principle used in quadrature encoders.
 There will be